LAST VISITED FEBRUARY 2014

 Way down the southern end of the island paved roads which soon turn to dirt head down both sides of the big southern inlet - the fishing village in the opening shot was in the south east of this bay.

 Back on the side road past Yamalia’s, Loh Paret Beach and Island Resort is a the Laem Yai pier and fishing village on a nice north-west facing bay .

 Not too far south of the southern pier at another bay, Bo Le, I came across a real high end joint - GLOW ELIXIR.
-The cheapest bungalow they quoted me was 5200 and I notice their website has some 33000 joints!
+The cheapest bungalow they quoted me was 5200 (in 2008) and I notice their website has some 33000 joints!
 Just the thing for you high-rollers.
 They weren’t real keen on riff-raff like me having a look - but the website gallery sure looks nice.

-Yamalia offers free transport from the pier to her place.
+Yamalia offers free transport from the southern pier to her place.
 It’s about 8km to Loh Paret, so not a bad deal - image Heimat Garden

 Green Planet's speedboat runs from Ao Nang's Nopparet Thara pier to Yao Noi, then Yao Yai and finally Phuket's Bang Rong pier in the morning (at 1100) taking around a half hour.
 Transport was waiting at Yao Yai pier.
 The Krabi tel # is +66 075 637 488 and travel desks all around the place were advertising this.
 Green Planet also run an express boat in the afternoon at 1600 - takes approx one hour.